syncfusion-content/winui-docs/winui/ComboBox/Selection.md

 ## Multiple selection

-The SfComboBox allows you to select multiple values from the drop-down list.
+The SfComboBox allows user to select multiple values from the drop down list.
 The multi-select combo box mode can be enabled by setting the `SelectionMode` property as `Multiple`.

 ### UI Selection

-The selected items can be changed interactively by using keyboard or select from dropdown list.
+The selected items can be changed interactively by using keyboard or select from drop down list.
 The selected items can be retrieved from the `SelectedItems` property of ComboBox control.

 {% tabs %}
 {% highlight xaml %}